slu-soc1120/syllabus/docs/policies.md

 Again, my biggest priority this semester is your health and well-being.
 Please reach out if you want to talk about strategies for managing our "new normal," if you find yourself struggling, or just need someone to vent to.
 Alternatively, you can reach out to either the <a href = "https://www.slu.edu/life-at-slu/university-counseling/index.php" target = "_blank">University Counseling Center</a> at 314-977-TALK or <a href = "https://www.slu.edu/life-at-slu/campus-ministry/index.php" target = "_blank">Campus Ministry</a> at 314-977-2425 or <campusministry@slu.edu>.

+### Planning for Disruptions
+While we are starting the semester with many of you in St. Louis, and I am certainly rooting for a semester where you all are able to remain on-campus through Thanksgiving Break, we should recognize that there may be disruptions.
+For some of you, you may find yourselves quarantined because of an exposure to someone infected with COVID-19.
+You may become sick yourselves.
+Changes both on-campus and in the greater St. Louis community may mean changes to how SLU operates and even whether or not you can continue to remain on-campus.

+Given that these are not abstract concerns, everything laid out here represents a best case scenario for the semester.
+We may find ourselves needing to change some course policies, reading and assignment schedules, and even teaching modalities based on the challenges we are confronted with this semester.
+I ask for your patience and your flexibility if and when we do need to make these changes.
+For my part, I will do my best to stay in touch with you and communicate clearly how these changes will impact our course.

+One way that I am proactively preparing for disruptions is to add two **"flex days"** to the syllabus.
+I do not have any content planned for **October 22^nd^** or **November 24^th^**.
+If there is a widespread disruption, such as the need for many of you to move off campus, I will use these flex days as a buffer so that we can adjust our course schedule without changing the basic structure of the course.
+If we are approaching these dates without having had to use them, I will communicate my plans for both days with you all so that you can plan your time accordingly.

+**You should therefore treat all of the course due dates as provisional.** This is my plan as of August 14^th^, and I may modify it further as we progress through the the semester.
+If I become sick or a member of my family becomes ill, modifications will likely be required.
+If another faculty member has to take over teaching my class, there may be changes to course content, teaching modality, and assignments.
+I will do my best to keep everyone updated in a timely fashion.
+Please check your email and Blackboard regularly.
+I appreciate everyone’s willingness to roll with the many punches we are all facing right now.
+Remember, we are in this together.

 ### Face Masks
 Since we are meeting virtually, I hope that our class meetings are able to be more relaxed than an in-person course, where face masks and social distancing will be ever present.
 If you do decide to meet-up with classmates in-person to study for a quiz or work on coursework, it is imperative that you follow SLU's policies for social distancing and <a href = "https://slu.policystat.com/policy/token_access/2e1e7d4c-49c9-42ba-8055-ca833711bea4/" target = "_blank">mask wearing</a>.